How to improve your marriage: this one simple tip will give you an easy way to make a better marriage without a counselor or deep questions.

 “No. No more wire nuts.
 Let’s go buy a new extension cord.”

-All four of us piled into the car and headed for the store.
-Instead of buying a whole new extension cord, Joe found a new end that he assured me would easily splice onto the cord at the break.
+All four of us piled into the car and headed for the hardware store.
+Instead of buying a whole new extension cord, Joe found a new end that he assured me could easily splice onto the cord at the break.

 I had seven bushes finished, and two left to work on when the hedge trimmer stopped working.
-Thinking that I’d inadvertently pulled the extension cord out, I looked at the handle and noticed that I had nicked the extension cord.
+Thinking that I’d inadvertently pulled the extension cord out of the socket, I looked at the handle and noticed that I had cut the extension cord.

 I had been paying attention to what I was doing.
 I am neither clumsy nor careless.